premieroctet/next-crud/README.md

 #### include

 A list of fields which corresponds to the model relations to include.
-You can aswell include nested fields just like you'd do with `select`
+You can aswell include nested fields just like you would do with `select`

 #### where